 Normally, when you have a dual structure with the family owning the majority of the voting shares, you don’t see this kind of public family dispute in this type of situation.
 I’m very surprised that what’s going on within the family has spilled over into the public forum.

-Contact Milosevic Fiske LLP in Toronto for Effective Representation in Trials, Appeals, and Class Actions
+Contact Milosevic & Associates in Toronto for Effective Representation in Trials, Appeals, and Class Actions